joacimfloren/iOS---CoffeeBringer/README.md

 Coffee Bringer
 ======

+I together with some friends in school created this app to solve a major problem of ours.
+Every day we asked ourselfs, who is going to get coffee and who is waiting in the room watching over our computers?
+We solved this problem by creating an application which gave us the possibility to play Rock, Paper, Scissors to decide.

-A Rock-Scissor-Paper bluetooth based, multiplayer game of who's gonna get the coffee.
-Done as a part of the course iOS Development at Jönköping University
+The app was created as a part of the project iOS Developement at Jönköping University during late 2016.
+Course assignment documents can be found in folder: Assignment.

-Course assignmentsdocuments are in the folder --- Assignment --- In Assignment 2 there is a link to our presentation.
-That presentation also includes the MockUp
+In Assignment 2 there is a link to our presentation.
+That presentation also includes the MockUp design of the app.